analogdevicesinc/msdk/CONTRIBUTING.md

                                            ^
     ```

-    This will show where any formatting errors lie.

     To _apply_ the formatter to automatically format a file, use the `-i` flag.

     `clang-format --style=file --Werror --verbose -i <filename>`